aMarCruz/react-svg-ionicons/README.md

 ## Usage

-This package consists of one component, three utility functions and ~380 subcomponents with dual and logo icons, covering the entire set of the Ionicons.
+This package consists of one component, some utility functions and ~380 subcomponents with dual and logo icons, covering the entire set of the Ionicons.

 Before using the main `IonIcon` component, you must add subcomponents (`SVGIcon`) through the `addIcons` function.